epezent/implot/README.md

 A: ImGui is an incredibly powerful tool for rapid prototyping and development, but provides only limited mechanisms for data visualization.
 Two dimensional plots are ubiquitous and useful to almost any application.
 Being able to visualize your data in real-time will give you insight and better understanding of your application.

+**Q: Is ImPlot the right plotting library for me?**

+A: If you're looking to generate publication quality plots and/or export plots to a file, ImPlot is NOT the library for you.
+ImPlot is geared toward plotting application data at realtime speeds with as little user code as possible.
+ImPlot does its best to create pretty plots (indeed there are quite a few styling options avaialble), but it will always favor function over form.

 **Q: Is ImPlot suitable for plotting large datasets?**

 A: Yes, within reason.
-You can plot tens to hundreds of thousands of points without issue, but don't expect plotting over a million to be a buttery smooth experience.
-We do our best to keep it fast and avoid memory allocations.
+You can plot tens to hundreds of thousands of points without issue, but don't expect millions to be a buttery smooth experience.
+However, you can downsample extremely large datasets by telling ImPlot to stride your data at larger intervals if needed.

 **Q: Can plot styles be modified?**

 A: Yes.
 Plot colors, palettes, and various styling variables can be pushed/popped or modified permanently on startup.
+Three default styles are available, as well as an automatic style.

-**Q: Does ImPlot support logarithmic scaling?**
+**Q: Does ImPlot support logarithmic scaling or time formatting?**

 A: Yep!
+Both logscale and timescale are supported.

 **Q: Does ImPlot support multiple y-axes? x-axes?**

-A: Yes to y-axes (up to three), "not yet" to x-axes.
+A: Yes.
+Up to three y-axes can be enabled.
+Multiple x-axes are not supported.

 **Q: Does ImPlot support [insert plot type]?**